royby12/terraform-provider-spotinst/website/docs/r/ocean_ecs.html.markdown

 * `memory_per_unit` - (Optional) Optionally configure the amount of memory (MB) to allocate the headroom.
 * `num_of_units` - (Optional) The number of units to retain as headroom, where each unit has the defined headroom CPU and memory.
 * `down` - (Optional) Auto Scaling scale down operations.
-* `evaluation_periods` - (Optional, Default: `null`) The number of evaluation periods that should accumulate before a scale down action takes place.
 * `max_scale_down_percentage` - (Optional) Would represent the maximum % to scale-down.
 Number between 1-100
 * `resource_limits` - (Optional) Optionally set upper and lower bounds on the resource usage of the cluster.
 * `max_vcpu` - (Optional) The maximum cpu in vCPU units that can be allocated to the cluster.